Stakeholder Analysis

 steps:

-- Enactors are stakeholders who are actively supporting your technology: Technology developers, researchers, investors, shareholders, research institutes or clusters, technology firms, industrial partners, suppliers
+1. Enactors are stakeholders who are actively supporting or working on a technology: typically this may be technology developers, researchers, investors, shareholders, research institutes or clusters, technology firms, industrial partners, suppliers

-- Selectors are stakeholders who see your technology as one of many to choose from: users, policy makers, funding agencies, investors, regulatory bodies (e.g., FDA, EMA), critical consumers, NGOs
+2. Selectors are stakeholders who see your technology as one of multiple options to choose from or pay attention to: this could be users, policy makers, funding agencies, investors, regulatory bodies (e.g., FDA, EMA), critical consumers, NGOs

-- Stakeholders with a less direct role, but who may be affected by an innovation, and who may decide to take an active position for or against a technology, or who’s interests remain more passive, should be considered as well: affected residents, community organizations, special interest groups, excluded users or users of alternative technologies, competitors, people affected down the supply chain or by disposal, stakeholders without a voice (nature, the Northern Sea, an animal species etc.)
+3. Some stakeholders may have an indirect role, but who are still affected by an innovation, and some of them may take an active position for or against a technology: affected residents, community organizations, special interest groups, excluded users or users of alternative technologies, competitors, people affected down the supply chain or by disposal, or ‘stakeholders’ without a voice (nature, the Northern Sea, an animal species etc.)